OzzyMalv/interview_questions_for_company/README.md

 * Who is the best candidate for the job?
 What's your picture of perfect fit for this role?
 * How old is the project?
 What do you doing\planning to do?
+* What's your business idea ? (if product company)

 ## About the Job